Exploration of Mars: Current status

-There are two functional rovers on the surface of Mars, the Curiosity and Perseverance rovers, both operated by the American space agency NASA.
+There are two functional rovers on the surface of Mars, the Curiosity and Perseverance, both operated by the American space agency NASA.
 Perseverance was accompanied by the Ingenuity helicopter, which scouted sites for Perseverance to study before the helicopter's mission ended in 2024.
 The Zhurong rover, part of the Tianwen-1 mission by the China National Space Administration (CNSA) was active until 20 May 2022 when it went into hibernation due to approaching sandstorms and Martian winter; the rover was expected to wake up from hibernation in December 2022, but as of April 2023 it has not moved and is presumed to be permanently inactive.

-There are seven orbiters surveying the planet: Mars Odyssey, Mars Express, Mars Reconnaissance Orbiter, MAVEN, the Trace Gas Orbiter, the Hope Mars Mission, and the Tianwen-1 orbiter, which have contributed massive amounts of information about Mars.
-Thus there are nine total vehicles currently exploring Mars: 2 rovers and 7 orbiters.
+There are six orbiters surveying the planet: Mars Odyssey, Mars Express, Mars Reconnaissance Orbiter, the Trace Gas Orbiter, the Hope Mars Mission, and the Tianwen-1, which have contributed massive amounts of information about Mars.

-Various Mars sample return missions are being planned like NASA-ESA Mars Sample Return that will pick up the samples currently being collected by the Perseverance rover.

 In April 2024, NASA selected several companies to begin studies on providing commercial services to further enable robotic science on Mars.